AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/fizbans-treasury-of-dragons/9-credits.md

 > [!gallery]
 > ![On the Cover: Fizban the F...](Інструменти%20ДМ/CLI/books/fizbans-treasury-of-dragons/img/credits2.webp#gallery "On the Cover: Fizban the Fabulous protects a group of innocents as a crystal dragon and a red dragon clash in the sky, in this painting by Chris Rahn.")
 > ![On the Alt-Cover: Battling...](Інструменти%20ДМ/CLI/books/fizbans-treasury-of-dragons/img/credits3.webp#gallery "On the Alt-Cover: Battling crystal and red dragons from Fizban's tales come to vivid life, revealing the underlying conflicts of the cosmos in this painting by Anato Finnstark.")

+> [!note]
+> Disclaimer: No guarantee is made that this book was or was not removed from the hoard of a dragon.
+Be aware that items taken from a dragon's hoard might carry traces of the dragon's inherent magic even long after they are removed from said hoard.
+Exposure to another dragon's hoard can reawaken that magic, with unpredictable results.